 The results of this study concluded that organizational barriers and technological barriers has a significant impact on implementation of green supply chain management practices.
 Therefore, the food and beverage manufacturing companies in Sri Lanka should considered on those areas and get actions to overcome those barriers when implementing GSCM practices in their organizations.
 While conducting this study the researcher understood that most of the respondents delight about implementing GSCM practices in their organizations and they have a proper knowledge about the advantages they can gathered by implementing green supply chain management in their firms.
-This characteristic can be taken into consideration when implementing GSCM and because of that, they can get the support of employees to implement GSCM practices in their organizations.
+This characteristic can be taken into consideration when implementing GSCM practices in their organizations.
 Therefore, the recommendation to the food and beverage firms to get the actions to overcome organizational and technological barriers and implement green supply chain management practices in their organizations to achieve more advantages in Sri Lankan marketplace as well as in global marketplace.